jeremenichelli/jeremias.codes/src/posts/2024-12-18-cheat-codes.md

 ## Hidden themes

 Building a theme menu here is what initially sparked the idea of having a couple of options hidden behind cheat codes.

-Unlocking any new theme immediately sets it, and adds an option within the theme menu to select it whenever you want.

 The first one is behind **the Konami code**, probably the most famous of the cheat codes in the history of video games.